-Activities and adventures to help get you into the holiday spirit with your family and friends.
+Activities and adventures to help get you into the holiday spirit with your family and friends this holiday season.

 I have to start out with a confession, I honestly didn’t really know if the Toledo Zoo could compare to my home zoo (Cincinnati Zoo) and I was pleasantly surprised that the Toledo Zoo exceeded my expectations.